python-gitlab/python-gitlab/docs/cli.rst

    $ gitlab project-commit get --project-id 2 --id a43290c

-Get the GPG signature of a signed commit:
+Get the signature (e.g. GPG or x509) of a signed commit:

 .. code-block:: console